Polish regulators renew license for Discovery-owned channel - KESQ

 The National Broadcasting Council, known by the Polish acronym KRRiT, had delayed the renewal of TVN24’s license for almost two years.
 The independent television channel is watched by millions of people daily in Poland.
 Its current license expires on Sunday.

+It said in a statement that the regulator’s resolution is a reason for concern and “undermines the democratic legislative process itself.”

+“The rule of law, freedom of the press and stability for foreign investments are still very much at risk” in Poland, Discovery said.

-The ruling Law and Justice party has at times denounced the channel.
+Poland’s governing Law and Justice party has at times denounced the TVN24 channel.
 It is also trying to push a law through parliament to ban non-European ownership of broadcasters, a move viewed as an effort to curb media freedom in Poland.
 However, the party cannot be sure of winning enough votes for the law.

 Before extending TVN24′s license, the council unanimously adopted a resolution stating that says owners from outside Europe cannot hold more than a 49% stake in radio or TV stations in Poland.